Égletons: History

 In 1059 the city was the capital of the family of the Lords of Ventadour.

-From their imposing fortress, a veritable eagle's nest on a rocky outcrop whose vestiges (recently restored and consolidated) still bear witness to the power, the Ventadour made the fortune of Égletons, ensured its prosperity and were at the origin of a rich tradition of art and culture, that of the la fin' amor: The Poetry of the Troubadours.
-Bernard de Ventadour, one of the most famous of them, has been able to sing throughout Europe. Égletons still retains today remnants of this stronghold, its ramparts at the five gates that bear the coat of arms of the Ventadour, its church of St. Antoine and its 12th century steeple armed with machicolations, its chapel of the penitents.
+From their imposing fortress located on top of a rocky outcrop, the Ventadour made Égletons a prosperous city, promoting art and culture. Égletons was a center for the poetry of the Troubadours, such as Bernard de Ventadour, who recited poetry throughout Europe. Égletons still retains remnants of this stronghold today, with its ramparts at the five gates that bear the coat of arms of the Ventadour, the church of St. Antoine and its 12th century steeple armed with machicolations, and the chapel of the penitents.

 In August 1944, the Battle of Égletons was fought.
 The fierce fighting, the numerous devastation and the courage of the inhabitants during the struggle for the liberation of the city, earned the medieval capital of the Ventadour, a citation of l'Ordre du Corps d'Armée with the awarding of the Croix de Guerre with silver-gilt star on 11 November 1948.